ToolWeb Logo

 How do I change the DPI of an image?

 Upload your image, enter the target DPI value (such as 300 for print or 72 for web), and download the updated file.
-The tool rewrites the image's DPI metadata in your browser, so it's free, instant, and completely private.
+The tool rewrites the image's DPI metadata in your browser, so it's free, quick, and completely private.

 What DPI should I use for printing?